wimblerobotics/Sigyn/Documentation/Articles/SigynSafetySystemOverview_Dec2025.md

 Copyright 2025 by Michael Wimble

 Sigyn is my personal, assistive robot.
 It's a work in progress.
-Eventually Sigyn will roam the house, looking for things that need attention, taking care of things that it can and summoning help when it needs help.
+Eventually, Sigyn will roam the house, looking for things that need attention, taking care of things that it can, and summoning help when it needs help.
 It will look after me and perform chores for me.
 Each iteration of the hardware and software gets a bit closer to achieving those goals, but it's been a long road getting here.

-The previous version of Sigyn, "Raven", had the goal of improving safety, reliability and robustness.
+The previous version of Sigyn, "Raven", had the goal of improving safety, reliability, and robustness.
 If you cannot trust your robot, it has very little value.
-This paper is just a brief overview of where the robot is now in terms of intent, architecture and implementation and a description of where it will evolve next.
+This paper is just a brief overview of where the robot is now in terms of intent, architecture, and implementation and a description of where it will evolve next.

 ## Safety Issues